The Australian dollar hit a 23-year high Monday as stronger-than-expected U.S. jobs data eased fears for the U.S. economy.

 The local currency has been volatile since the global credit crisis erupted in August, but it has now fully retraced heavy losses incurred during the peak of the squeeze, when it dipped below US$0.7700.

-The Australian currency was trading at US$0.8800 in late July, the AP reports.
+The Australian currency was trading at US$0.8800 in late July.